Iceland - the land of fire and ice

 But most important is the right clothing.
 You should be prepared for all different kind of weather, therefore we compiled a packing list of what to bring to Iceland.

 The currency used in Iceland is the Icelandic Krone (pronounced “krona”), ISK.
 Euro/Mastercard and Visa credit and debit cards are widely used.
 In larger towns and airports it is easy to withdraw cash through ATMs (cash machines).
-Exchange rate November 2016: 1 GBP = 137 ISK.
-Please check daily conversion here.
+Please check the daily exchange rate here.

 Customs rules and travellers